syrvil/Chicken-Scratch-Recognition/README.md

 ### Fine-Tuning the Inference Time

-* Batch Inference: If possible, batch multiple requests together to process them in a single forward pass.
-This reduces the per-request overhead.

 #### Optimize the PyTorch Model

 * Quantization: Convert the model to a lower precision (e.g., int8) to reduce computation.